pushchain/push-chain-examples/tutorials/universal-counter/app/README.md

 - Node.js (v16 or higher)
 - npm or yarn
-- A deployed Counter contract on PushChain testnet
+- A deployed Universal Counter contract on PushChain testnet

 ## Installation